 Available Configuration Options

-On the top of the Windows Remote Assistance window, there is a toolbar with several buttons.
+At the top of the Windows Remote Assistance window, there is a toolbar with several buttons.
 Their number varies depending on the party involved.
 For example, Request control and Actual size/Fit to Screen are available only to the computer providing help.

 Both parties can access the Chat feature and use it to communicate.